ykw1987-sudo/BillShare/privacy_en.md

-# Privacy Policy for BillShare
+# Privacy Policy for TripSettle

 **Effective Date:** August 24, 2026
 **Last Updated:** August 24, 2026

-Welcome to **BillShare**.
+Welcome to **TripSettle**.
 We respect your privacy and are committed to protecting your personal data.
 This Privacy Policy explains how we collect, use, store, and safeguard your information when you use our mobile application (the "App").

 ---

 ### 1. Information We Collect

-To provide a smooth expense-splitting experience, BillShare collects minimal data necessary for core application functionality:
+To provide a smooth expense-splitting experience, TripSettle collects minimal data necessary for core application functionality:

 - **User-Provided Information:** Account details (such as display name and email address) and transaction details (such as group names, bill amounts, split preferences, and payment status).
 - **Camera & Photos (Optional):** If you upload receipt images, the App requests permission to access your device’s camera or photo library.
 Receipt images are used solely to store and display itemized details within your group.